igrek51/raspberry-looper/README.md

 - saving and restoring all tracks to a session file,
 - controlling tracks with physical buttons and web app from a mobile phone,
 - visualizing track plots,
+- running on either Raspberry Pi or a regular PC with Linux,

 ## Examples
 ![](./docs/img/device-in-action-labelled.jpg)